Cekomo/Lanternity/README.md

 - Lantern use does not get triggered after letting up moving instantly (x-axis)
 - CONSIDER IMPLEMENTING NEW INPUT SYSTEM
 - Convert all input functions inside a singleton class and use that class wherever neccessary
+- LanternBeam state now affects some part of the code like disabling movement.
+You may want to gather the states that blocks those actions later instead of declaring that state inside conditional statements.